Aries0331/Corgi-VoiceControl/README.md

 ### Tools:
 1. Unity
+Fundamental software for set up
 2. https://wit.ai/
 Currently, training for input, need plenty of input to correct
-Can listen command and perform actions
+Can listen commands and perform actions including run, walk, sit, lay, stand up
 3. Wikitue and SLAM
 for markerless